abiswasmw/stanford-dogs-classifier/README.md

 ## Tutorial

-The goal of this project is to build a classifier model that can accurately predict dog breeds from images.
-I use TensorFlow 2.0 to train a model on the [standford-dogs](https://www.tensorflow.org/datasets/catalog/stanford_dogs) TensorFlow Dataset.
+The goal of this project is to build a classifier that can accurately predict dog breeds from images.
+I used TensorFlow 2.0 to train a model on the [standford-dogs](https://www.tensorflow.org/datasets/catalog/stanford_dogs) TensorFlow Dataset.
 The dataset contains images of 120 dog breeds from around the world.

-I will explain the high level steps for reproducing my results in tne following sections.

 ### Download and preprocess dataset

-The ***[dataprocessor.py](https://github.com/aribiswas/stanford-dogs-classifier/blob/master/dataprocessor.py)*** module contains the required functions to download and preprocess the images.
+The ***[dataprocessor.py](https://github.com/aribiswas/stanford-dogs-classifier/blob/master/dataprocessor.py)*** module contains functions to download and preprocess the images.

-I used the *[tfds.load](https://www.tensorflow.org/datasets/api_docs/python/tfds/load)* function to download the dataset to a folder of your choice (data/tfds in the code).
-Write a function to download the dataset.
+First, download the dataset to the project folder.
+You can use the *[tfds.load](https://www.tensorflow.org/datasets/api_docs/python/tfds/load)* method to download the dataset.
 ```
 import tensorflow as tf
 import tensorflow_datasets as tfds

 def load_dataset():
     (ds_train, ds_test), ds_info = tfds.load(
                                            'stanford_dogs',
                                             split=['train', 'test'],
                                             shuffle_files=True,